oracle-livelabs/pts/mongo-api/intro-ocw/intro-ocw.md

 Here is a video to help with the Oracle Trial Sign Up Process:
 [](youtube:4U-0SumNz6w)

-*At this point, you are ready to start learning!
-Please proceed.*
+**At this point, you are ready to start learning!
+Please proceed.**

 ## Acknowledgements
 * **Author** - Valentin Leonard Tabacaru, Database Product Management and Priscila Iruela, Technology Product Strategy Director
 * **Contributors** - Victor Martin Alvarez, Technology Product Strategy Director
 * **Last Updated By/Date** - Priscila Iruela, June 2022

-## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
-Please click the **Log In** button and login using your Oracle Account.
-Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
-You can also include screenshots and attach files.
-Engage directly with the author of the workshop.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.